Hyperhidrosis Treatment & Excessive Sweating

 What is palmar hyperhidrosis?

 Excessive sweating of the hands is also referred to as palmar hyperhidrosis.
 Palmar hyperhidrosis can be difficult to cope with, especially in professional settings, where shaking hands is often necessary.
 This issue has social ramifications, and it can be very embarrassing for patients suffering from chronic excessively sweaty hands.
-Botox is an extremely safe and effective method for addressing palmar hyperhidrosis if antiperspirants do not work to decrease sweating.
+Palmary hyperhidrosis is usually primary.
+Like other types of hyperhidrosis, a dermatologist can help manage the symptoms with treatment options like oral medications and Botox injections.
+Botox is an extremely safe and effective treatment option for addressing palmar hyperhidrosis if antiperspirants do not work to decrease sweating.
 Patients suffering from excessive sweating of the palms can receive injections of onabotulinumtoxinA (also known as Botox®), which blocks sweat secretion.
-Botox treatment can keep palms dry for up to 6 months and can be repeated for lasting dryness.
+Botox treatment can keep palms dry for up to 4 months and can be repeated for decreased sweating.
+Patients appreciate that there are minimal side effects and zero downtime involved with Botox treatment, meaning that one can resume their normal daily activities immediately upon completion of the treatment.
+It can take up to two weeks for the effects of Botox to kick in, and Dr. Green may ask you to return for a follow-up to determine whether any touch-up is needed.
 Dr. Michele Green was one of the first dermatologists to incorporate Botox injections for cosmetic and medical use in her private NYC dermatology office.
+She is internationally recognized for providing what is described as the “best Botox in New York.”

 What is plantar hyperhidrosis?

-Plantar hyperhidrosis, or sweaty feet, affects many individuals and can cause fungal infections of the feet.
-The initial symptoms of palmoplantar hyperhidrosis are a slight foot odor, a white-hued residue on your feet, or damp socks or stockings.
+Plantar hyperhidrosis is a type of primary hyperhidrosis that affects the soles of the feet.
+Plantar hyperhidrosis affects many individuals and can often cause fungal infections of the feet.
+The initial symptoms of plantar hyperhidrosis are a slight foot odor, a white-hued residue on your feet, or damp socks or stockings.
 This condition can be very embarrassing for individuals who suffer from it.
-Botox injections are a very effective treatment for plantar hyperhidrosis, and several injections across the foot surface can safely and effectively be used to alleviate this problem.
+Botox injections are a very effective treatment option for managing the symptoms of plantar hyperhidrosis, and several injections across the foot surface can safely and effectively be used to alleviate this problem.
 However, Dr. Green does not treat plantar (foot) based hyperhidrosis.
+It is important to always seek hyperhidrosis treatment, especially Botox injections, from an experienced healthcare provider, such as a board-certified dermatologist.
+Working with a dermatologist for the treatment of hyperhidrosis will help guarantee that your plan is safe and effective and provides you with the best results.

 How common is hyperhidrosis?

-Hyperhidrosis is a common condition affecting nearly 3 percent of people in the United States, equivalent to about 15 million Americans.
-While individuals who suffer from excessive sweating may feel alone in their embarrassment, there has been an increase in media coverage discussing hyperhidrosis.
-Prominent figures such as Chrissy Teigen have taken to social media to discuss their experience with hyperhidrosis, increasing the visibility of the condition.
-Chrissy Teigen revealed how she used Botox to eliminate her severe underarm sweating, which has helped to de-stigmatize the condition and the treatment.
+Hyperhidrosis is a medical condition affecting nearly 3 percent of people in the United States, equivalent to about 15 million Americans.
+While individuals who suffer from excessive sweating may feel alone and embarrassed, there has been an increase in media coverage of the condition, which has helped to normalize it.
+Prominent figures such as Chrissy Teigen have taken to social media to discuss their experience with hyperhidrosis, increasing the visibility of the condition and helping others feel more comfortable seeking treatment.
+Chrissy Teigen revealed how she used Botox to eliminate her severe underarm sweating, which has helped to de-stigmatize the condition and the treatment options.
+This is important because treatment of hyperhidrosis can have a significant positive impact on one’s overall quality of life and restore feelings of self-confidence.

 Is hyperhidrosis a disease?

-Hyperhidrosis is a condition that can be diagnosed by a physician through physical examination and assessing medical history.
+Hyperhidrosis is a condition that a certified healthcare provider, such as board-certified dermatologist Dr. Michele Green in NYC, can diagnose.
+Your healthcare provider may perform a physical exam, collect a thorough medical and family history, and potentially request a urine, blood, or sweat test to confirm your hyperhidrosis diagnosis.
 The level of sweating can be measured by a starch-iodine test, which turns the sweat brown to detect hyperhidrosis.
 Hyperhidrosis can also be assessed using a vapometer, which measures transepidermal water loss and the amount of sweat produced in a certain area.
+If you are diagnosed with hyperhidrosis, there are plenty of treatment options to try that can help manage the symptoms.

 Is hyperhidrosis a disability?

-Hyperhidrosis can be a disabling condition that negatively affects one’s social, emotional, and occupational aspects.
-Those struggling with hyperhidrosis may feel social isolation to avoid touching others or fear activities that may cause body odor or damp clothing.
-Hyperhidrosis may even hinder those in professional careers that require frequent hand shaking in fear of having wet hands with palmar hyperhidrosis.
+Hyperhidrosis can be a disabling medical condition that negatively affects one’s overall quality of life, especially in regard to social, emotional, and occupational aspects.
+Those struggling with hyperhidrosis may feel social isolation to avoid touching others or fear activities that may cause body odor or damp clothing, and many report that their hyperhidrosis interferes with the smooth execution of their normal daily activities.
+Hyperhidrosis may even hinder those in professional careers who require frequent handhaking for fear of having wet hands, as occurs in palmar hyperhidrosis.
+Fortunately, there are many non-invasive treatment options available at Dr. Michele Green’s private dermatology office in Manhattan’s Upper East Side neighborhood that can be used to help manage symptoms and reduce excessive sweating.

 Is hyperhidrosis dangerous?

-In general, hyperhidrosis is harmless and not medically dangerous.
-Those experiencing hyperhidrosis can resume daily activities, but excessive sweating will most likely disrupt daily activities.
+In general, hyperhidrosis is harmless and not medically dangerous, nor is it usually indicative of a more serious underlying medical condition.
+Those experiencing hyperhidrosis can typically engage in all of their daily activities successfully.
+Still, for many, excessive sweating will most likely disrupt daily activities or negatively impact their overall quality of life.
 Primary hyperhidrosis can also increase the risk of skin infections because excessive sweat breaks down the skin (maceration), allowing bacteria and viruses to enter the skin more easily.
-Excessive sweating can sometimes be a sign of a more serious medical condition.
+While excessive sweating is characteristic of hyperhidrosis, it can sometimes be a sign of a more serious medical condition.
+If your excessive sweating is sudden, it only presents as intense night sweats or is accompanied by other unrelated symptoms.
 Seek immediate medical attention if the hyperhidrosis is accompanied by chest pain, lightheadedness, or nausea.

 Can hyperhidrosis cause dehydration?

 Dehydration occurs when the body loses more fluid than it gains.
 Hyperhidrosis or excessive sweating can lead to dehydration if you are not drinking water to replenish the fluid loss.
-Because sweat glands are activated to release sweat to cool the body, fluid intake should be increased in hot environments for those with hyperhidrosis.
-Signs of mild to moderate dehydration include fatigue, dry mouth, decreased urination, dry skin, constipation, dizziness, and headache.
+Because sweat glands are activated by nerve signals sent from the nervous system to release sweat to cool one’s body temperature, fluid intake should be increased in hot environments for those with hyperhidrosis to prevent dehydration.
+Signs of mild to moderate dehydration can include fatigue, dry mouth, decreased urination, dry skin, constipation, dizziness, and headache.
 Signs of severe dehydration include lack of sweat, low blood pressure, rapid heart rate, rapid breathing, dark urine, and shriveled skin.
 Severe dehydration should be treated immediately by medical personnel.

 Types of Hyperhidrosis: Primary vs Secondary